 This center has a staff of approx. 30 physicists, engineers and research support staff and carries out research and engineering in support of LNS faculty research.
 In particular, there is a group of accelerator physicists which designs and develops new particle accelerators.

 The MIT Central Machine Shop

 LNS operates a machine shop for MIT with a staff of 10 to design and fabricate custom hardware.

-A group of 6 computer professionals provides the technical support for the 300 person LNS staff, who are distributed around the world.
+A group of 4 computer professionals provides the research computing support for over 200 LNS staff, who are distributed around the world.